 Take a look at the price of Bitcoin over the past few years.
 It's difficult to argue against the returns of cryptocurrency.

-To invest in cryptocurrency, you'll need to open an account with a reputable exchange like Coinbase.
+To invest in cryptocurrency, you'll need to open an account with a reputable exchange like Gemini.

 It's vital to use a trusted exchange.
 There have been cases where some exchanges have shut down unexpectedly from hacks and other random mysterious events, leaving investors without access to their funds.

 Gemini is one of the most reputable exchanges and allows you to buy and sell a variety of cryptocurrencies.

 You can get started for free with the link below!